jaykhan-dev/portfolio-docs/docs/resume.md

 _Full Time | Ottawa, ON | Mar 2014 - Jun 2015_

-- Created digital assets and branding material for over 500 businesses in Canada
+- Created video content and branding material for over 500 businesses in Canada
-- Worked in a team and also independently to complete tasks
+- Worked closely with graphic designers, and marketing teams
+- Explained design decisions to project managers and stakeholders

 ## Education